cmoesgaard/curl/tests/README.md

 ### Code coverage

   gcc provides a tool that can determine the code coverage figures for the test suite.
-To use it, configure curl with `CFLAGS='-fprofile-arcs -ftest-coverage -g -O0`.
+To use it, configure carl with `CFLAGS='-fprofile-arcs -ftest-coverage -g -O0`.
 Make sure you run the normal and torture tests to get more full coverage, i.e. do: